-Guinea pigs undoubtedly fall in this category and their diet is not very strict, but you should look it up before feeding random foods to your little friend.
-In summary, they are not allowed to eat cooked food, they can eat only raw fruits, and vegetables paired with hay and pellets.
+Guinea pigs’ diet is not very strict, but you should look it up before feeding them random foods.
+They are not allowed to eat cooked food, but rather they can eat only raw fruits, and vegetables paired with hay and pellets.
 However, don’t give them too much fruit because they are high in sugar.

-- Vitamin C – prevents a very dangerous condition called scurvy.
+- Vitamin C – Prevents a very dangerous condition called scurvy.
 The symptoms are lacking energy, weight loss, losing appetite, not being able to heal as fast as normal and digestive problems.

 Nutrition Facts of Courgette

 This plant is amazing.
 It contains a lot of minerals and vitamin C along with fiber.

 There is about 18 mg of vitamin C in 100 g of courgette.
 This is not a huge amount but a moderate one.

 Guinea pigs need around 30 to 50 mg of vitamin C. Pregnant sows will require more.
 Almost every fruit and vegetable they are allowed to eat contain vitamin C.